Anti-Fascist Internationalist Front: Structure

 While there is little official information about the structure and operation of the AIF, media channels of the group and its members suggest that the AIF is a mix of foreign volunteers working alongside individuals that it trains from local militias such as the Chin National Defence Force and PDF Zoland.
 The AIF has notably included women fighters in their ranks.
+The AIF also trains local women and requires at least equal participation by women in the specialist courses it provides.
+Although it is reported that local commanders of other groups resist the action.
+The AIF also established connections with the Spring Revolution Alliance, a coalition of 19 smaller armed groups established in December 2025.
+The AIF stated that it planned to expand its training activities through such connections and support the creation of additional formations similar to WITCH.